 About the Great Snipe

 The great snipe is a small stocky wader in the genus Gallinago.
-This bird's breeding habitat is marshes and wet meadows with short vegetation in north-eastern Europe, including north-western Russia.
-Great snipes are migratory, wintering in Africa.
+This bird's breeding habitat is marshes and wet meadows with short vegetation in northeastern Europe and northern Asia, from Scandinavia and Poland east across northern Russia to western Siberia, and south to northern Kazakhstan.
+Great snipe are migratory, wintering in tropical Africa.
 The European breeding population is in steep decline.

 Source: Wikipedia